 • Debt capacity at different leverage ratios

-• EBITDA multiples sustainable at exit
+• EBITDA (earnings before interest, taxes, depreciation, and amortization) multiples sustainable at exit

 • Sensitivity of returns to exit timing